 Bacon + Brown Sugar = Heaven

-Today’s recipe for Green Bean Bundles is one that is SO full of flavor, you hardly even realize you’re eating green vegetables!
-The green beans are wrapped in bacon and cooked with butter and brown sugar drizzled all over the top.
+These green bean bundles are SO full of flavor, you hardly even realize you’re eating green vegetables!
+The green beans are wrapped in bacon and cooked with butter and brown sugar drizzled on top.
 Bacon and brown sugar are a flavor match made in heaven!!

 STEAM.
 All you have to do is steam the green beans until tender, and gather about 6-10 beans into a bundle (this should make 6 bundles).